Magisk-Modules-Alt-Repo/ttf-twemoji/README.md

 I do not own the graphics, nor the font files, I'm just sharing them in a way that is easy for everyone to enjoy.

-The module is confirmed to work in LineageOS 18.1 (Android 11) and Magisk 20+.
-But there have been reports that it doesn't seem to work on Android 12.
+The module is confirmed to work in LineageOS 18.1 and 19.1 (Android 11 and 12) with Magisk 20+.

+Any issue of emoji not changing can be fixed by cleaning the app's cache and rebooting so the stock ones are replaced.

 ## Attribution